 Conferences

 In June we went to the Foundations conference in Vajta, a conference for Eastern European church leaders.
 Five of us went down there from our church; Jani and Tünde couldn't come because Tünde was pregnant at the time.
 Since then her baby has been born; Júlia is beautiful and healthy, a true gift from God.
 The conference was a great blessing for those of us who were there.
 One of the speakers at the conference was our friend Pete Nelson from Longmont, CO.
-Nick and Pete have both been praying for Ukraine and about ministry opportunities there for years, and got to take a short trip there while Pete was here for the conference.
-The Lord blessed the trip and they were able to make some useful contacts, and are praying about the next steps.

 In July we had the Summer Conference in Vajta.
 The theme of the conference was renewal, and God did do a great work of renewal in many people that week.
 On the last night of the conference Nick taught about 'renewal in service', which was followed by a time of worship and prayer.
 The good fruit from this conference is still noticeable in our church, months afterward.